napix/NapixServer/docs/first_step.rst

 .. note::

-  You can here observe here the behavior of Napix when an uncaught exception is raised.
+  You can observe here the behavior of Napix when an uncaught exception is raised.
   It returns a 500 error, with the description of the exceptions serialized in JSON.

 To fix this, we need to :